It all started in Melbourne

+It all started in Melbourne**

 OCA expresses its gratitude to our many supporters who have contributed throughout the year.

-In the last few years OCA has been able to send over $1 million each year to our partner colleges in direct funding, as well as provide additional contribution through the OC Network International events and the varied services of the Consultancy Program.
+In the last financial year OCA was been able to send over $1.5 million to our partner colleges in direct funding, as well as provide additional contribution through the OC Network International events and the varied services of the Consultancy Program.

 OCA has been increasing its commitment to support faculty study grants to upgrade the competence of the faculty.
 This is a key way to improve the quality of education in our partner Bible colleges.
 About 30 faculty members were supported during the financial year 2017-2018 and a further 5 were assisted to meet more stringent government accreditation requirements through PASTI.

 Meet the board